Skip to main content

 • music

-The music in the game is widely praised for its unique, fitting, and atmospheric qualities, enhancing the overall aesthetic and tension during gameplay.
-Many find the soundtrack engaging and varied, complementing the art style perfectly, though a few note repetition issues that may become tiring over time.
-Overall, the music significantly contributes to the game's immersive vibe and positive reception.
+The game's music is widely praised for its unique, fitting, and engaging soundtrack that enhances the atmosphere and complements the art style.
+Many reviewers highlight its variety and how it reinforces tension during gameplay, though a few note occasional repetition.
+Overall, the music significantly contributes to the game's immersive and distinctive vibe.

 • “Sound effects and music subtly reinforce the tension of each roll, especially during moments when a risky gamble could either end a fight instantly or wipe out a hard-earned turn.”